 There’s a part of me—a younger exile—that carries the belief that I’m “too much.”
 I talk too long, I’m too intense, too direct.
 This exile brings up the feeling that I shouldn’t take up too much space or express too much of my strength, because in the past, that was met with criticism or ridicule.

-But through IFS, I’ve come to understand that this part isn’t the enemy.
-It’s simply trying to protect me.
-The exile was born from experiences where I was told not to take up space, not to make a fuss, and not to show my brilliance for fear of being judged.
-So when I tune in, I hear its message: “Don’t be too much, or you might be ridiculed.”
+Through IFS therapy, however, I have come to understand that this part isn’t the enemy.It’s simply trying to protect me.
+Early experiences taught this exile not to take up space, not to make a fuss, and not to show my brilliance for fear of judgment.
+Therefore, when I tune in, I hear its message: ‘Don’t be too much, or you might be ridiculed

 The Blanket Protector